“The Lord is gracious”

 “And of thy wondrous works”: In becoming incarnate and in dying for the sins of his people.
 In rising from the dead the third day and in ascending to heaven and receiving gifts for men.
 In pouring down the spirit on them, in governing his church throughout all ages of the world, and judging the world at last.

 Have you ever looked at a beautiful sunset and thought what a wonderful painter the Lord is?
 Even though it is to be for a fleeting second in time, it is so much more beautiful than any seasoned painter on earth could do.
 God’s majesty is all around us.
 His beautiful mountains from his creation, and no two are alike.
 This little king David knows there is a King of all the universe, who will outshine all the earthly kings of all time.
 Not only in God’s creation do we see His majesty, His majesty is seen best by us in the perfectness of His Word.
-It spans all of time and never is out dated.
+It spans all of time and is never outdated.
 His perfect plan for the redemption of mankind shows His majesty.
 His 6 days of work in creation, just boggles my mind.
 The beautiful 6 hours of work that Jesus did for all of us on the cross, somehow beautifully completes the salvation plan.
 I cannot go on.
 Just think on these things and see the majesty for yourself.

 Psalm 145:6 “And [men] shall speak of the might of thy terrible acts: and I will declare thy greatness.”